TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/EditAndCreatePagesAndContent/NewPage/Index.rst

 & Images":

 .. figure:: ../../Images/manual_html_7465331a.png
-   :alt: Choosing "Text with Image" for the new content element.
+   :alt: Choosing "Text & Images" for the new content element.

 In the form which appears enter a headline (1) and some dummy content (2) under the tab "General".